chotchki/feophant/README.md

 **Path to 0.9**

-At this point I have enough infrastructure to start caring about transactions.
-Implement filtering of tuples based on visibility rules. (done)
+Implement where clauses, will likely need to have to start tracing columns from analyizing through to later stages.

 **Path to 0.10**